Nurses for Social Justice

 Your donations enable us to educate public defenders and work with them directly by reviewing medical records, assisting with trial preparations and testifying at trial to keep people out of prison.

-You can donate via the button below, on GoFundMe, via Patreon or you can mail a check or money order to Nurses for Social Justice, 1408 Myrtle Ave, Suite 2, Brooklyn, NY 11237
+If you prefer snail mail, you can send a check or money order to Nurses for Social Justice, 1408 Myrtle Ave, Suite 2, Brooklyn, NY 11237

 Jennvine Wong - Founding Board member